 - EP-321: Control Systems in Advanced Production (2 credits)

 - EP-322: Advanced Sound Design Techniques (2 credits)

 - record, edit, process, and mix all sound elements in an interactive game environment;

 - develop effective strategies for realizing sound-guided gameplay;

 - analyze visual events, and provide convincing sound support; and

 - design simple interactive systems that integrate audio and control elements.

-12 credits (six courses) required for the minor.
+Twelve credits (six courses) are required for the specialization.

 Required Courses (10 credits):